Classical and Quantum Properties of the Spin-Boson Dicke Model: Chaos, Localization, and Scarring: Dicke model

 where $G$ is the strength of the two photon term.
 This modification induces a symmetry breaking, that leads to a quantum phase transition without the ultra-strong coupling requirement, and allows for an optical switching from the normal phase to the superradiant phase by increasing the pump field intensity~\cite{Zhu2020}.
 It has been predicted that a suitable choice of the parameters of the non-linear optical medium could make possible the use of a low intensity laser to access the superradiant region experimentally~\cite{Guerra2020}.

 Adding quadratic self-interactions to both the field and the two-level ensemble, a new Hamiltonian can be created, such as the generalized Tavis-Cummings model~\cite{Rodriguez-Lara_2013},

 It is also possible to consider multimode or multilevel Dicke and Tavis-Cummings models, where superradiant and critical phenomena transitions have been studied~\cite{Hayn2012,Baksic2013,Castanos2014,Cordero2017}.
 Related to this subject, Ref.~\cite{Valencia2023} discusses a general framework to describe a cavity QED simulator with $N$-level bosonic atoms.
 Another direction for the extensions of the Dicke model is to take the spatial dependence of the phase of the electromagnetic field into account, which has been used to show new superradiant phases~\cite{Li2006}.
+Recent works~\cite{Das2024} have extended the study of the thermal and quantum phase transitions for the disordered Dicke model by considering coupling strengths generated from random distributions.